anandakumarpagadala04/enterprise-devops-platform/README.md

 ## 📌 Overview
 This project demonstrates a real-world DevOps pipeline by building, containerizing, and deploying a microservice using Docker, Kubernetes, and AWS.

-It simulates a production-ready workflow including image management with AWS ECR and secure deployment using Kubernetes.

 ---

 ## 🛠 Tech Stack